trixky/fizzbuzz/API.doc.md

   - str1 (string)
   - str2 (string)

-> To access this service, you must have a valid session token from the 'session' cookie.
+> To access this service, you must have a valid session token from the "session" cookie.

 ### response